Mathématique: Chapter 80

 “Uh.”
 Jackson frowned.
 “Don’t think it works that way.”

-“The control crystal or American Express, as a corporation, rewarding us for our good deeds?”
+“The control crystal or American Express, the corporation, rewarding us for good deeds?”
 Vala asked.

 Young snorted.

 “Can we return to the matter at hand?”
 Woolsey gave Vala a dark look.
-“Dr. Keller has made incredible progress with shielding Colonel Sheppard’s mind against the pressures of Atlantis.
-But we still haven’t determined what was done to him on Altera that increased his sensitivity to the city’s technology.
+“Dr. Keller has made astounding progress in shielding Colonel Sheppard’s mind against the pressures of Atlantis.
+But we still haven’t determined what was done to him on Altera.
+Whatever it was increased his sensitivity to the city’s technology.
 Can you shed any light on this, Dr. Jackson?”

 Jackson shook his head.
 “I’m unwilling to speculate.”